celiao/tmdbsimple/README.rst

 A wrapper for The Movie Database v3
 -----------------------------------

-*tmdbsimple* is a wrapper, written in Python, for The Movie Database (TMDb) API v3.
-By calling the functions available in *tmdbsimple*, you can simplify your code and easily access a vast amount of movie, tv, and cast data.
+``tmdbsimple`` is a wrapper, written in Python, for The Movie Database (TMDb) API v3.
+By calling the functions available in ``tmdbsimple`` you can simplify your code and easily access a vast amount of movie, tv, and cast data.
 To find out more about The Movie Database API, check out the overview page http://www.themoviedb.org/documentation/api and documentation page http://docs.themoviedb.apiary.io.

 Features
 --------

 - Supports Python 3
-- One-to-one mapping between *tmdbsimple* functions and TMDb methods.
+- One-to-one mapping between ``tmdbsimple`` functions and TMDb methods.
 - Implements all TMDb methods, including Authentication and Accounts.
 - Implements new TV features.
 - Easy to access data using Python class attributes.
-- Easy to experiment with *tmdbsimple* functions inside the Python interpreter.
+- Easy to experiment with ``tmdbsimple`` functions inside the Python interpreter.
 - Code tested with unittests, which illustrate the function call syntax.

 Installation
 ------------

-You can install *tmdbsimple* using one of the following techniques.
+You can install ``tmdbsimple`` using one of the following techniques.

 - Use pip:
 ::